-Date of Enactment/Approval by Town Meeting Description of Amendment Date Approved by Attorney General November 19, 2018 (Article 23) Amended Section 5.6 Adaptive Use Overlay District by adding "Museum" in D. 2. as a special permit use.
-Pending November 19, 2018 (Article 24) Amended Section 5.6.4 Multifamily Housing to reduce and clarify the allowed density and make a series of revisions to protect historically significant properties, Pending November 19, 2018 (Article 25) Amended Section 3.2 Zoning Board of Appeals by adding the hearing and granting of petitions for use variances in B. 2 as an authorized power of the ZBA.
-Pending
+Date of Enactment/Approval by Town Meeting Description of Amendment Date Approved by Attorney General May 13, 2019 (Article 24) Amended Section 8.10 Recreational Marijuana to remove the agricultural exemption, add application requirement to submit noise mitigation and odor mitigation plans, and authorize the Board to establish decision conditions for noise and odor mitigation and monitoring.
+Pending May 13, 2019 (Article 25) Amended Section 3.5 Site Plan Review including provisions for Building Commissioner review for Zoning Bylaw compliance, mitigation measures, sidewalk requirements, procedures for Administrative Site Plan Review, and appeal and lapse periods.
+Pending May 13, 2019 (Article 26) Amended Section 6.3 Accessory Buildings or Structures to add provisions regarding minimum side and rear setbacks for buildings or structures less than 200 sq. ft. and other provisions regarding timing of construction and use of accessory buildings or structures in relation to the primary building or structure.
+Pending May 13, 2019 (Article 27) Amended Section 7.1.1 Off-Street Parking and Loading regarding purposes, reduced parking standards, and provisions for special parking types including valet, tandem, street side, frontage, and structured.
+Also amended Section 2 Definitions to add definitions for various parking types.
+Pending November 19, 2018 (Article 23) Amended Section 5.6 Adaptive Use Overlay District by adding "Museum" in D. 2. as a special permit use.
+January 10, 2019 November 19, 2018 (Article 24) Amended Section 5.6.4 Multifamily Housing to reduce and clarify the allowed density and make a series of revisions to protect historically significant properties, January 10, 2019 November 19, 2018 (Article 25) Amended Section 3.2 Zoning Board of Appeals by adding the hearing and granting of petitions for use variances in B. 2 as an authorized power of the ZBA.
+January 10, 2019